ammnt/angie/README.md

 ![GitHub Maintained](https://img.shields.io/badge/open%20source-yes-orange)
 ![GitHub Maintained](https://img.shields.io/badge/maintained-yes-yellow)

-> **Production-ready, security-focused Angie container with HTTP/3, QUIC, and post-quantum cryptography support.**
+> **Production-ready, security-focused Angie container with HTTP/3, QUIC, and PQC support.**

 > [!IMPORTANT]
 > QuicTLS is now deprecated.
-I made a choice in favor of OpenSSL, since this library natively supports OCSP, PQC and QUIC⚠️
+I use OpenSSL, since this library natively supports OCSP, PQC and QUIC⚠️

 > [!TIP]
 > You can find an example configuration file in the repository for successfully configuring HTTP3 and PQC💡